mbachmann/num-conv-string/README.md

 # num-conv-string

 This project creates the num-conv-string library in umd format.
 The library is available in npmjs.
 The file index.js contains 2 function numToWord() and wordToNum().
-The source code for the 2 functions is copied from https://webpack.js.org/guides/author-libraries/
+The source code for the two functions was copied from https://webpack.js.org/guides/author-libraries/

 ## Installation